MuckRock/chicago-air-quality-automated/README.md

 ##  How you can use the data
 #### Get the data
 - `etl`
-  - `get_data.py` runs a Python script that goes to Microsoft's Urban Air API and retreives data each day
+  - `get_and_clean_data.py` runs a Python script that goes to Microsoft's Urban Air API and retreives data each day
     - If you want to change the frequency data is collected or get the data yourself, this where to start
     - This script also cleans the data of sensors that may not be functioning correctly.
 See our longer [methodology write-up for an explanation of how and why we do that](https://www.muckrock.com/news/archives/2022/may/16/how-we-analyzed-chicago-air-pollution-hotspots/)
 #### Analyze the data
 - `data`
-  - `data/processed`
+  - `data/readings/daily_updates`
-    - Contains a `csv` file for each month with the daily averages for each sensor
+    - Contains a `csv` for each week as data is updated with the daily averages for each sensor
     - This is the best place to start digging in, and we outline some [questions you can tackle with this data in more detail on our site](link-release-post-TK)
+  - `data/readings/archive`
+    - Contains a `csv` file for each month; daily updates for each month are moved here when a new month starts
 #### Map the data
 - `etl`
   - `interpolation.r`